plone/documentation/docs/classic-ui/viewlets.md

 ### Unhiding viewlets

-If, for any reason, you need to unhide one or more viewlets for a given viewlet manager, you can make use of the purge and remove node parameters in your `<hidden />` declaration in ``viewlets.xml``.
+If, for any reason, you need to unhide one or more viewlets for a given viewlet manager, you can make use of the `purge` and `remove` node parameters in your `<hidden />` declaration in {file}`viewlets.xml`.

 To unhide all hidden viewlets for a given viewlet manager: